-Overdosing on Seroquel requires professional help to reduce the risk of potentially life-threatening complications from happening.
+Overdosing on Quetiapine requires professional help to reduce the risk of potentially life-threatening complications from happening.
 Details about the patient will need to be taken into consideration first.
-One of the most important factors would be the amount of quetiapine that was taken by the individual.
-Despite the fact that Seroquel is not a narcotic, the drug can still be exceptionally dangerous when taken in large amounts.
+One of the most important factors would be the amount of Quetiapine that the individual took.
+Even though Seroquel is not a narcotic, the drug can still be hazardous when taken in large amounts.

 In most cases, a person will find that OD on the drug is mild.
-It is rather rare to find a case where a person experiences a more serious level of OD symptoms.
-Still, people do need to realize the answer to a question like how much Seroquel to die.
+It is rare to find a case where a person experiences more serious Seroquel OD symptoms.
 It is still possible, particularly with excessive doses, for a patient to die from the complications.

-Some people are trying to understand how much Seroquel it takes to overdose.
-They need to know how quetiapine can adversely affect them in high doses.
+Quetiapine can adversely affect the body in high doses.
 When the drug is taken in potentially risky amounts, the person may face several dangers related to their heart.
 They may also faint, feel dizzy, and even suffer from a seizure.

-In cases where people are experimenting with higher doses of the drug, it is important to take additional factors into account.
-Continuously relying on high doses can lead to severe withdrawals from Seroquel.
+Continuously relying on high doses can lead to severe withdrawals from Quetiapine.
 These withdrawals would develop once the individual stops using the drug.
-They may feel like they are addicted to the drug and unable to function normally without it.
-When addictive behavior develops, a person also seems to be at great risk of OD on the drug.
-The body may become used to the current dose, requiring a higher dose of quetiapine before the drug becomes effective again.
+When addictive behavior develops, a person also seems to be at significant risk of OD on the medication.
+The body may become used to the current dose, requiring a higher Quetiapine dose before the drug becomes effective again.
 If this behavior is noted in a patient, they should look up an addiction treatment program.
 They should visit reputable drug rehab and have a conversation with a health professional about suitable rehabilitation programs for their case.

-- Centers for Disease Control and Prevention, Drug Overdose Deaths, https://www.cdc.gov/drugoverdose/data/statedeaths.html
+- CDC (Center for Disease Control and Prevention).
+Drug Overdose Deaths. https://www.cdc.gov/drugoverdose/data/statedeaths.html